Medieval Genoa Tour

 Tour Details

-We'll continue towards the Church of San Donato, a small Romanesque church, and the Porta Soprana, an impressive example of the city's medieval defensive walls.
+Next, we'll visit the Church of San Donato, a small Romanesque gem hidden among the carruggi, followed by the Porta Soprana, part of the city's medieval defensive walls.

 Prices